toralf/tinderbox/README.md

 Append package/s to the package list in the following way:

     cat <<<EOF >> ~/run/[image_name]/tmp/packages
-    INFO this text is displayed as the subject of an info email package1
+    STOP this text is displayed as the subject of an info email package1
     ...
     %action1